mxagar/tool_guides/docker/docker_howto.md

 Then, we use the `docker-compose` CLI tool.

 Docker-Compose makes easy to run applications that need several services running in synch, e.g., web pages, etc.
-Thus, the burden to run them is minimized and people can start trying them without needing to assemble complex environemnts or to develop in each of the required modules themselves!
+Thus, the burden to run them is minimized and people can start trying them without needing to assemble complex environments or to develop in each of the required modules themselves!

+However, note that docker-compose is not considered a production tool, but a development tool.
+Usually, `docker stack` is used for production deployment.
+Docker stack launches swarms, which are containerized services distrubuted in different nodes (see section below).
+Swarms have many more functionalities under the hood than `docker-compose`, and they use the same docker compose files.

 YAML: Yet another markup language.
 Easy format to describe config files consisting of key-value pairs.